Co-lexicographically Ordering Automata and Regular Languages -- Part I: Introduction

 Table \ref{tab:width complexities} reports our complexity results, as well as hardness results that follow from recent works dealing with the Wheeler case.
 We prove that the width of a DFA can be computed in polynomial time.
-This is in contrast with a recent result showing that Wheeler NFAs are NP-complete to recognize \cite{DBLP:conf/esa/GibneyT19}, which implies that the width of NFAs is NP-hard to compute.
-We then show that, although the deterministic width of a language, $\text{width}^D(\mathcal L)$, differs in general from the width of its (unique) minimum automaton, $\text{width}^D(\mathcal L)$ can be computed in polynomial time for constant values of $\text{width}^D(\mathcal L)$ given a DFA for $\mathcal L$, and a canonical automaton realising this minimum width can be exhibited.
-Again, this is in contrast with the fact that recognizing Wheeler languages ($\text{width}^D(\mathcal L) = \text{width}^N(\mathcal L) = 1$) is a PSPACE-complete problem when the input language $\mathcal L$ is provided as an NFA \cite{dagostino2021ordering}.
+This is in contrast with a recent result showing that Wheeler NFAs are NP-complete to recognize \cite{gibney2022complexity}, which implies that deciding whether the width of a NFA is smaller than a given value is NP-hard.
+We then show that, although the deterministic width of a language, $\text{width}^D(\mathcal L)$, differs in general from the width of its (unique) minimum DFA, $\text{width}^D(\mathcal L)$ can be computed in polynomial time for constant values of $\text{width}^D(\mathcal L)$ given a DFA for $\mathcal L$, and a canonical automaton realising this minimum width can be exhibited.
+Again, this is in contrast with the fact that recognizing Wheeler languages ($\text{width}^D(\mathcal L) = \text{width}^N(\mathcal L) = 1$) is a PSPACE-complete problem when the input language $\mathcal L$ is provided as an NFA \cite{dagostino2023complexity}.
 The key observation for our result is a combinatorial property of automata that we called the {\em entanglement} number of a DFA, a quantity measuring the intrinsic co-lex incomparability of the automaton's states.
-The entanglement of the minimum automaton for a regular language turns out to exactly correspond both to the deterministic width of the language and to the width of the above mentioned canonical automaton, dubbed the \emph{Hasse} automaton for the language.
+The entanglement of the minimum DFA for a regular language turns out to exactly correspond both to the deterministic width of the language and to the width of the above mentioned canonical automaton, dubbed the \emph{Hasse} automaton for the language.
 As we shall prove, these results imply that $\text{width}^D(\mathcal L)$ can be computed from the minimum deterministic automaton recognizing $\mathcal L$.

 A further contribution of this paper is to explore the relationship between two (conflicting) objectives on deterministic automata: minimizing the co-lex width and minimizing the number of states.
-In this context, we provide an analogous of the Myhill-Nerode Theorem for regular languages applied to the concept of co-lex ordered automata.
+In this context, we provide an analogue of the Myhill-Nerode Theorem for regular languages applied to the concept of co-lex ordered automata.